Missing the beat? Get Back in Blue!

 For example:

-• If you resigned as a Detective and the role you apply for is a Detective, you will be appointed as a Detective
+• If you resigned as a Detective and want to be placed in a Detective's role you will be placed as a Detective.

 I previously had an application to rejoin declined; am I eligible to apply again?